Get

 How Much Do Dog and Puppy Vaccinations Cost?

-The specific price of your pet’s vaccinations will depend on whether you choose to give both core and non-core vaccines and whether you require any additional vaccinations for locations your dog will be traveling to.
+The price of your pet’s vaccinations will depend on whether you choose to give both core and non-core vaccines and whether you require additional vaccinations for locations your dog will be traveling to.

 Here are the estimated average costs that you can expect for your dog or puppy’s vaccinations: